-On May 17, 2011, we entered into an asset purchase agreement with Direct EDI LLC, a privately-held provider of cloud-based integration solutions for electronic data interchange, and we completed the asset purchase on May 18, 2011.
-Under the asset purchase agreement, we purchased and acquired substantially all of the assets of Direct EDI for \$10.9 million in cash and assumed certain liabilities of Direct EDI.
-The acquisition of Direct EDI allows us to expand our base of recurring revenue customers.
-See Note B to our consolidated financial statements included in this Quarterly Report on Form 10-Q for additional information regarding the acquisition of Direct EDI.
+On May 18, 2011, we purchased substantially all of the assets of Direct EDI LLC, a privately-held provider of cloud-based integration solutions for electronic data interchange, which expanded our base of recurring revenue customers.
+See Note B to our condensed consolidated financial statements included in this Quarterly Report on Form 10-Q for additional information regarding the acquisition of Direct EDI.